spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/vmware-vsphere-airgap-instructions.md

 ## Validate

-Use the following steps to validate the airgap setup process completed successfully.
+Use the following steps to validate that you've successfully completed the airgap setup process.

 1. SSH into to the airgap support VM.